June 15-28 and July 13-26, 2014

 NCDC applies for CLE accreditation for this program in states where participants request credit.
 NCDC programs are approved in most jurisdictions.
 Where a state charges for credits, charges are passed along to participants requesting credit from that state.

 Double: $650 (shared with another participant)

-We will be at a new hotel this coming year, much different from the one we have used the past few years.
-The Holiday Inn Macon North was built in 2010, and has an indoor pool, restaurant, bar, and many other nice features.
-You may note the slight increase in housing fees for 2013; this is due to the change in hotels.
-We sincerely hope that a change in housing location will not affect the wonderful bonding experience with other criminal defense lawyers that so many have enjoyed the past few years...we will still have "the Cave" for everyone!
+We will be at the Holiday Inn Macon North, which was built in 2010, and has an indoor pool, restaurant, bar, and many other nice features.
+We sincerely hope that the location will not affect the wonderful bonding experience with other criminal defense lawyers that so many have enjoyed the past few years...we will still have "the Cave" for everyone!

 NCDC recognizes that many of our participants have special needs diets.
 We try to accomodate those needs wherever we can.
 But we cannot do this without your help.
 Please fill out the Special Diet Form and submit it to us with your application.
 As always, we want you to enjoy your NCDC experience without worrying about what your next meal will consist of.
 If you do not submit this form, we will not be able to accommodate you when you arrive.

 Cancellations will be accepted until June 1 for the June session and July 1 for the July session.
 Fees (less registration fee) will be refunded for cancellation received before the above dates.
 After those dates, full tuition will be charged if the space cannot be filled from the waiting list.

 Macon, Georgia, has a population of about 240,000 (metropolitan area) and is located 75 miles south of the Atlanta airport on Interstate 75.
 The city features many locations of historical and architectural interest.
 Macon has the usual complement of night spots and several good restaurants.
 The Mercer Law School, where classes are held, is located in Macon's In-Town Historical District.